kaz-utashiro/Getopt-EX-Hashed/README.md

 # DESCRIPTION

-**Getopt::EX::Hashed** is a module to automate a hash object to store command line option values for **Getopt::Long** or compatible module including **Getopt::EX::Long**.
+**Getopt::EX::Hashed** is a module to automate a hash object to store command line option values for **Getopt::Long** and compatible modules including **Getopt::EX::Long**.

 Major objective of this module is integrating initialization and